fallen-icarus/cardano-swaps/README.md

 Interestingly, by starting with the requirement of delegation control, other nice properties naturally emerged:

+  1. Composable atomic swaps
-  1. Naturally concurrent and gets more concurrent the more users there are.
+  2. Naturally concurrent and gets more concurrent the more users there are.
 No batchers are required.
-  2. Liquidity naturally spreads to all trading pairs instead of being siloed into specific trading pairs.
+  3. Liquidity naturally spreads to all trading pairs instead of being siloed into specific trading pairs.
-  3. There is no impermanent loss.
+  4. There is no impermanent loss.
-  4. ADA is all you need to interact with the DEX.
+  5. ADA is all you need to interact with the DEX.
-  5. Upgradability is extremely easy and doesn't introduce any security holes.
+  6. Upgradability is extremely easy and doesn't introduce any security holes.
-  6. Easy to integrate into any Cardano wallet software.
+  7. Easy to integrate into any Cardano wallet software.

 In addition to these nice properties, the novel use of *Beacon Tokens* can be generalized to any Decentralized Finance (DeFi) application on Cardano.

 ---
 ## Personal Swap Contracts
 In order for users to maintain full delegation control of their assets, it is required for user assets to be kept siloed.
-The reason for this is that, on Cardano, all ADA at an address is delegated entirely or not at all.
-So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is delegating.
+The reason for this is that, on Cardano, all ADA at an address is delegated entirely or not at all (atomic delegation is not possible).
+So for a user to maintain delegation control of their assets, only that user's assets should be at the address he/she is using.

 ### Swap Config
 Siloing is accomplished by passing an extra parameter to the swap plutus contract before officially compiling it.
 Here is the extra parameter's data type: